batechi/Windows-10-20H2-GetSystemReady-Script/README.md

 # Windows-10-20H2-GetSystemReady-Script
-This script is a fork rom teknolojikpanda, who forked it from  Chris Titus project.
+This script is a fork rom @teknolojikpanda/Windows-10-20H2-GetSystemReady-Script, who forked it from  Chris Titus project.
 It's just modified for personal use.

 # What does it do?
 - Set Privacy settings on Windows Installation